Drift-Diffusion Matching: Embedding dynamics in latent manifolds of asymmetric neural networks: Conclusion

-The DDM framework provides a simple approach for encoding low-dimensional computational dynamics in a high-dimensional neural network.
-As a result, it marries the models of attractor neural networks with the theory of neural manifolds, providing us a way to investigate how cognitive processes may be represented by neural circuits.
-Ultimately, it brings us a step closer to cracking the neural code.
+{ The DDM framework provides a simple approach for encoding low-dimensional computational dynamics with specified drift and diffusion coefficients in a high-dimensional neural network.
+As a result, it offers a theoretical framework for investigating the relationship between models of attractor neural networks and the theory of neural manifolds, providing us a way to investigate how low-dimensional cognitive processes may be represented by neural circuits.
+Ultimately, it brings us a step closer to cracking the neural code.}